dsasse07/jest-example/JestBlog.md

 ## Conclusion

 Testing is powerful.
 Even with these limited tests, we would would be able to see if changes further along in the development process negatively impact the work we have already done.
 For example, if the structure of the API response that we used to build the `user` object changed, running the test file would indicate an issue prior to that change going into effect.
 This is especially important in development teams, where multiple developers are working on the same codebase.
-The tests help ensure that each developer's code remains compatible and functional with each others'.
+The tests help ensure that new code remains compatible and functional with the codebase and with that of other developers.

 However, the reliability and power of testing is limited by the comprehensiveness of the test scenarios.
 As you are building tests, remember to consider the edge case scenarios that could break the function of your application, and write tests to simulate those.
 For example:
 * What would we expect to happen if the user was not found?